 The Wave, 1996-97

 This series of unique artworks relate to, or were produced by, the nocturnal immersion of a large photographic ‘raft’ in the sea.
 These immersions took place at Bushrangers Bay (south of Melbourne) five times between the southern summer solstice of 1996 and the winter solstice of 1997.
-The artworks comprise some 150 camera-less toned gelatin silver images on fibre paper made on location plus a cube of sand.
+The artworks comprise over two hundred camera-less toned gelatin silver images on fibre paper made on location plus a cube of sand.
 All are unique objects of various sizes.
 Artworks from the project are held in the collections of the National Gallery of Victoria, Melbourne (46 pieces), Lake Macquarie City Gallery, Newcastle, NSW (4 pieces), the State Library of Victoria, Melbourne (1 piece), the Nevada Museum of Art, Reno, Nevada, USA (1 piece) and several private collections (6 pieces).
 Only a handful of the smaller works are illustrated here.
 Enquire here.

 The majority of artworks consist of images of ocean waves in motion, recorded on gelatin silver paper, which was lashed to the raft and immersed in the sea, and then exposed to moonlight and artificial flash.
 The resulting images are exquisitely detailed, life-scale shadowgrams of churning seawater, foam, kelp, detritus and sub-marine light refraction, overlain by the linear marks of marine cables that held the raft together, the imprint of paper enfolded by backwash, film negatives, handwritten texts and diagrams on acetate stapled or applied to the paper surface before submersion and various post-development chemical and penciled modifications.
 Although initially exhibited largely ‘raw’ and unmodified, between 2002 and 2004 most of the paper pieces were trimmed and re-cut into a larger number of more visually coherent objects.
 In addition to the works on paper, The Wave includes a glass cube encasing a kiln-dried block of beach sand ‘captured’ by the paper during the five immersions accumulated in the darkroom.